audioplastic/soma/README.md

  - dur = The stimulus duration
  - sig = the actual time series data

 When the object is first created,the default signal is a brief click train.
-This can be visualised easily by doing a stem plot...
+This can be visualized easily by doing a stem plot...

     stem(x.tAxis*1000, x.sig); xlabel('Time in ms'); ylim([0 1.2])